research-software-directory/RSD-as-a-service/documentation/docs/03-rsd-instance/03-administration.md

 :::info

 - Summary is used in the latest news section of the homepage and in the news card on the news overview.
 - Publication date is shown in the header of the news title.
 It can be changed at any time.
-Note that changing the publication title also changes public url of the news item.
+Note that changing the publication title also changes public URL of the news item.
 - First uploaded image is used in the news card.
 - Using "Copy link" button you can copy the Markdown syntax to the clipboard and the paste the link at the desired location of the body.
 - Using "Delete" button will delete the image and the Markdown link syntax from the news body.